genevaers/User-Documentation/docs/Reference/Workbench/LogicTextERLStatements.md

 ## Introduction

 Extract-Phase Record Logic is used to override the default WRITE for a view.
-If there are no WRITE statements in any column's Extract Column Logic, there must be at least one WRITE statement in the Extract Record Logic.
+If there are no WRITE statements in any column's Extract-Phase Column Logic, there must be at least one WRITE statement in the Extract-Phase Record Logic.

 ## Language Constructs